Play These 7 Games When Learning To Read

 Skills it works on: Vocabulary, spelling, attention, reaction time, problem-solving.

-You should know: Pop for Blends is one of the many early learning Pop game variations by Learning Resources.
+What you need to know: Pop for Blends is one of the many early learning Pop game variations by Learning Resources.
 This game focuses on building words out of blends.
 It includes 92 blend cards, 8 pop cards, spinner, and guide.

 Goal of the game: Pull word blends out of the pop corn box and create words that either begin or end with those blends.
+The spinner will tell you how many words you need to create 1, 2 or 3.

 Skills it works on: Vocabulary, spelling, reaction time, problem-solving, and phonological awareness.